isovalent/CCA-Study-Guide/README.md

-# CIlium Certified Associate Study Guide
+# Cilium Certified Associate Study Guide

 ![](files/ogimage.jpeg)
 The aim of this study guide is to help the Cilium community prepare for the CNCF's [Cilium Certified Associate(CCA)](https://training.linuxfoundation.org/certification/cilium-certified-associate-cca/) Exam 🐝